 When this option is enabled, it enhances the overall system performance under multitasking operating systems by reordering tasks or requests in the command queue of the RAID system.
 This function should normally remain enabled.

-Controller #1 Fibre Port Mapping: Controller #1 has four 8Gbps Fibre Host Channels (Ports 0, 1, 2, and 3).
+Fibre Port Mapping: The controller has four 8Gbps Fibre Host Channels (Ports 0, 1, 2, and 3).
 Select the Fibre Port where to map the LUN (volume Set).